matomatical/UoM-WAM-Spam/README.md

 ### Other suggestions

 Do you see some other way to improve this app?
-You can start a discussion by creating an 'issue' and making your case!
-Alternatively, you can just fork the app and make your change!
+You can start a discussion by creating an 'issue' and making your case for the improvement!
+If we agree, we'll invite you to make a pull request.

+(In the mean time, you can make the change in your own fork of the app, and use this version to look out for your results).

 ### Ideas